-- 9. 1000-Hour Engine Inspection for IO-390-C Series Engines - A. Complete the 1000-Hour Engine Inspection after every 1000 hours of operation since the engine has been in service. - B. The purpose of this inspection is to examine the exhaust valves and guides on the engine cylinders. - NOTICE: If valve sticking is a problem, this inspection must be done.
+- A. Complete the 1000-Hour Engine Inspection after every 1000 hours of operation since the engine has been in service. - NOTICE: If valve sticking is a problem, this inspection must be done.
 Refer to the section "Corrective Action for Valve Sticking" in Chapter 72-30.